SneakyNerd123/Auto-Email-From-Excel/README.md

 # Auto-Email-From-Excel
-Basically if you have a list of people in an excel file and you need to email every single one of them personally this can do that.
+If you have an excel file with names emails and other stuff you can send personal emails to those people.
+This code specifically checks if the colum called roommate agreements is no. If it is no it will pull their name and email.
+It will then send them an email addressing them by their first and last name and tell them to sign up for roommate agreements.